GoogleCloudPlatform/samples-style-guide/content/en/how-to.md

 ## Review Comments

-Feedback on samples PRs should reference the style guide wherever possible.
+Feedback on samples PRs should reference a style guide wherever possible.
-Leave a short description of what's need to comply with the style guide, and then link to the relevant guideline.
+Leave a short description of what's needed to comply with the style guide, and then link to the relevant guideline.

 ![Example review commment](/samples-style-guide/images/example-review-comment.png)